If you’re like most writers, you want to turn your passion for writing into a real online business.

 At the beginning of my freelance writing career, I lost my biggest client…mainly because my editing was AWFUL.

-Things like run on sentences, lack of commas, and basically every error you could imagine.
+Things like run-on sentences, lack of commas, and basically every error you could imagine.
 Thankfully, I learned from my costly mistake and found some new tools.

 If possible, have another writer, friend or family member read your pitch or initial email for errors.
+Or hire an editor if you need.

 And if you’re using a template, I warn you to use caution.
 While copy and paste templates will speed everything up, it’s a great way to make an error that you can’t come back from.